UW-CTRL/AA548-spr2024/bite-size-notes/week-9-e-recursive-bayesian-filter-gaussian.md

 \end{equation}
 $$

-If there are lots of possibile values for $X$, then the denominator is extremely hard to compute, as it requires integrating over all of them.
+If there are lots of possibile values for $X$, then the denominator (called the *normalization factor*) is extremely hard to compute, as it requires integrating over all of them.
 In general, this makes the RBF expensive to use, as most systems of interest have a large number of possible states, or even infinitely many.
 For instance, a single vehicle might have 12 continuous states that parametrze its position, velocity, attitude, and angular velocity---and numeric integration over 12 continuous states is never fun.
 Due to this difficulty in computation, it is useful to make some simplifying assumptions in order to leverage the power of the RBF.